The famed Friar’s Tavern was located at 279 to 283 Yonge St (at Dundas Square on the southeast corner) in the Downtown Yonge area of Toronto.

 The 3-storey building was constructed in 1918 for the American restaurant chain Child’s Restaurants.
 Designed by the restaurant’s New York City architect, John Chorley Westervelt, the Beaux-Arts Classicism style building was home to the restaurant on the main floor with Karry’s Billiards and Bowling on the upper floors.
 The brick and steel structure is clad with white-glazed terra cotta.
 Other architectural elements include several large windows, fluted piers, festoons, a band of rosettes and a cornice.

-After Karry’s left the building in the early 1950’s, the upper floors were then used as office space for a number of years.
+After Karry’s left the building in the early 1950s, the upper floors were used as office space for several years.

 New on the Jazz Scene